ambrop72/aprinter/README.md

   * Highly configurable design.
 Extra heaters, fans and axes can be added easily, and PWM frequencies for heaters and fans are individually adjustable unless hardware PWM is used.
-  * Runtime configuration system, and configuration storgte to EEPROM.
+  * Runtime configuration system, and configuration storage to EEPROM.
     Availability depends on chip/board.
-  * Delta robot support.
+  * Delta robot and CoreXY support.
 Additionally, new geometries can be added easily by defining a transform class.
     Performance will be sub-optimal when using Delta on AVR platforms.
   * SD card printing (reading of sequential blocks only, no filesystem or partition support).
   * Optionally supports a custom packed g-code format for SD printing.